Bus and tram in Florence: how to use public transport

 How bus and tram tickets work in Florence

 To travel on buses and trams you need a ticket, which is the same for both.
 The ticket costs 1.70 euros and lasts an hour and a half.
 For 90 minutes you can ride on all the buses and trams you want, changing lines and vehicles.
-Unfortunately there are no daily tickets, only weekly or monthly passes.
+Unfortunately there are no daily tickets nor weekly passes, only monthly passes Monthly passes are only available on the website of Autolinee Toscane, on subscription.
+There is a weekly pass sold on the website, but it’s for the long-haul buses connecting the city to the small villages.

 Where to buy tickets for bus and tram

 You can buy traditional paper tickets in tobacconists (you can recognize them by the white T-shaped sign on a blue background).
-You can buy both single tickets and a booklet of 10 tickets at a slightly lower price.
+You can buy both single tickets and a booklet of 10 tickets at a slightly lower price (called carnet).

 Buying bus tickets with credit cards